sgtsmall/DMRmonitor/README.md

 ## update VK2PSF (sgtsmall)
 - fixes the downloads of subscriber and peers from csv to json (inline with other parts of project)

-- Adds new field WEBSERVICE_PORT to config.
+- Adds new fields to config.
- This enables a port other than the default 9000 to be used for the ws. (was causing clashes in docker implementation)
+  - WEBSERVICE_PORT  This enables a port other than the default 9000 to be used for the ws. (was causing clashes in docker implementation)
+  - WEB_TZ  use a TZ for lastheard logging
+  - LOG_LASTHEARD process lastheard

 - Change logging to include timestamp and add config element LOG_LEVEL
   - Can be DEBUG, INFO, ERROR    I recommend INFO